 Who We Are

-The Vision Zero Youth Council was founded in December of 2014 in New York City.
-Our founder, Alison Collard de Beaufort, created the organization after three of her classmates were killed by reckless drivers.
-These deaths severely impacted the entire community, bringing founding group together in hopes of stopping these horrendous, and extremely preventable, crashes.
+The Vision Zero Youth Council was founded in December of 2014 in New York City after the deaths of three youth from the same middle school.
+These deaths severely impacted the entire community, bringing the founding group together in hopes of stopping these horrendous and preventable crashes.

 The group began hosting monthly meetings at a local middle school to educate their peers on the statistics of road safety, how to be safe road users, and how to be vocal advocates for change.
 By partnering with other local organizations, the newly-formed Vision Zero Youth Council began speaking up for safer streets at the local, state, and national levels.

 In May of 2019, Governor Cuomo from New York signed into law a speed safety camera bill, which expanded the pilot program from 140 school zones to 750, with extended hours of use.
 This bill was the outcome of four years of hard work, spearheaded by Families for Safe Streets.
 The Vision Zero Youth Council took part in lobbying days at the New York State Senate in Albany, organizing rallies, and spearheaded a petition that received over 600 signatures from high school students across the city in just three days.